Yelp/mrjob/docs/guides/emr-opts.rst

     :set: emr
     :default: ``[]``

-    Configurations for 4.x AMIs.
+    Configurations for 4.x and later AMIs.
 For example:

     .. code-block:: yaml